dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 - get: download a file or a directory
 - put: upload a file or a directory

-When performing an recursive operation on a directory, the tool does a directory walk-through and applies the operation on individual files in parallel.
+When performing recursive operation on a directory, the tool does a directory walk-through and applies the operation on individual files in parallel.
 This approach breaks down a lengthy bulk-operation request into multiple shorter, less resource demanding requests.
 It helps improve the overall success rate of the operation.

 ## Usage